Analysts Mean recommendation for Enterprise Products Partners L.P. (EPD) was 1.70: Is this the key time?

-Enterprise Products Partners L.P.
-(EPD) is priced at $22.19 after the most recent trading session.
-At the very opening of the session, the stock price was $22.74 and reached a high price of $22.806, prior to closing the session it reached the value of $22.80.
-The stock touched a low price of $22.10.Recently in News on November 2, 2021, Enterprise Reports Results for Third Quarter 2021.
+Let’s start up with the current stock price of Enterprise Products Partners L.P.
+(EPD), which is $22.72 to be very precise.
+The Stock rose vividly during the last session to $22.88 after opening rate of $22.74 while the lowest price it went was recorded $22.65 before closing at $22.75.Recently in News on November 2, 2021, Enterprise Reports Results for Third Quarter 2021.
 Enterprise Products Partners L.P. (“Enterprise”) (NYSE: EPD) today announced its financial results for the three and nine months ended September 30, 2021.
 You can read further details here

 Enterprise Products Partners L.P. had a pretty favorable run when it comes to the market performance.
 The 1-year high price for the company’s stock is recorded $25.69 on 06/14/21, with the lowest value was $19.28 for the same time period, recorded on 01/04/21.